Killington Ski Resort: Skiing Killington

 Located in central Vermont, Killington has 155 trails, 21 lifts, and 1509 acre extending across six interconnected mountain peaks.
 A seventh peak, Pico Mountain, was purchased by Killington in 1996, but operates as a separate resort on the same lift tickets.
 There have been several proposals to connect Killington and Pico with a series of lifts and trails since 1998, however, no plans have been finalized.

 The primary mountain is Killington Peak at 4229 ft, which has the second-highest summit in Vermont and has the second greatest vertical drop in the eastern United States (3050 ft), after Whiteface Mountain in Wilmington, New York, at 3430 ft.

 The mountains that make up the Killington resort separate the town of Killington (with its access road) from the city of Rutland.

 Trails

 The resort offers trails ranging from beginner to expert.
-Trails include "Outer Limits" a double black diamond mogul trail.
 Part of the mountain is set aside for terrain parks, with five snowboard and alpine parks.
-Killington has a learning area for first-time skiers, the "Accelerated Learning Area".
+Killington has several learning areas for first-time skiers, mainly located around the Ramshead and Snowshed base areas.

 Killington has one of the east's largest half-pipes located at Bear Mountain for a portion of each winter season.
 There are boarder cross terrain and at least three to five major trails with ramps and jumps.

 Famed ski map creator, James Niehues, hand-painted the Killington ski map in 1990.